systemd/systemd/docs/CONTAINER_INTERFACE.md

    actual attempt to make use of the audit subsystem will fail.
 Note that systemd's audit support is partially conditioned on these capabilities, thus by dropping them you ensure that you get an entirely clean boot, as systemd will make no attempt to use it.
-If you pass the capabilites to the payload systemd will assume that audit is available and works, and some components will subsequently fail in various ways.
+If you pass the capabilities to the payload systemd will assume that audit is available and works, and some components will subsequently fail in various ways.
 Note that once the kernel learnt native support for container-virtualized audit, adding the capability to the